Dance students at De Montfort University

 During this course you will have the option to complete a paid placement year, an invaluable opportunity to put the skills developed during your degree into practice.
 This insight into the professional world will build on your knowledge in a real-world setting, preparing you to progress onto your chosen career.

 Our Careers Team can help to hone your professional skills with mock interviews and practice aptitude tests, and an assigned personal tutor will support you throughout your placement.
-Recent placements at Moving Together, Fuelled Dance Theatre and New Art Club have allowed our students to gain valuable knowledge within a professional organisation.
+Recent placements at Moving Together, FABRIC, People Dancing and New Art Club have allowed our students to gain valuable knowledge within a professional organisation.

 #DMUglobal Dance students in India